 This was why he wanted to leave.
 This was why he knew he had to just pack up and get the hell out.
 "Yeah, I know, but I'm not afraid of him.
 He took my Jenny, he'll play hell trying to get Jack."

 "Mind what I say," she warned.
 "It's a shame that boy of yours can't speak, but it'll be a whole lot worse if'n he lost you too."

-"He used to read out loud with his mom, but then, when we lost her, he just stopped talking."
+"He used to read out loud with his mom, but then, when we lost her, he just stopped talking all together."